tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	.. image:: /images/integration/animatron8.png

 #.
 In the :ref:`Pedestrian settings <pedestrianSettingsConfig>` select `Animatron` rig type.
 #.
-To quickly create new characters, simply duplicate the `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset and assign a new prefab with different skins.
+To quickly create new characters, simply duplicate the `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset and assign a new FBX file with different skins.
+Then, drag and drop it into the scene as before, save it as a prefab, and assign it to the `Prefab container`.

 Animatron Hybrid
 ~~~~~~~~~~~~